swiftlang/swift-evolution/proposals/0414-region-based-isolation.md

 }
 ```

-In the future, we may be able to accept this code in the future if we allowed
+We may be able to accept this code in the future if we allowed for isolated
-for isolated synchronous closures to propagate around the specific isolation
+synchronous closures to propagate around the specific isolation domain that they
-domain that they belonged to and dynamically swap to it.
-We discuss *dynamic
+belonged to and dynamically swap to it.
+We discuss *dynamic isolation domains*
-isolation domains* as an extension below.
+as an extension below.

-In contrast, one can pass a synchronous non-`Sendable` isolated closure
+In contrast, one can transfer an actor-isolated synchronous non-`Sendable`
-transferring call site that expects an asynchronous function argument.
+closure at a call site that expects an asynchronous function argument.
 This is
 because the closure will be wrapped into an asynchronous thunk that will hop
 onto the defining isolation domain of the closure: